ZachSaucier/Just-Read/README.md

 #### Q: How can I prevent Just Read from loading an old copy of the page I'm reading?

-You can either use [user selection mode](https://github.com/ZachSaucier/Just-Read/#user-selection-mode) to select a specific element to read (not disabling this option for future cases) or you can go to "Options" -> "Additional options" -> "Additional preferences" and uncheck "Backup most recent Just Read page (in case of accidental closure).".
+You can either use [user selection mode](https://github.com/ZachSaucier/Just-Read/#user-selection-mode) to select a specific element to read (not disabling this option for future cases) or you can go to "Options" -> "Additional preferences" and uncheck "Backup most recent Just Read page (in case of accidental closure).".

 *[Back to FAQ question list](https://github.com/ZachSaucier/Just-Read/#faq)*
 ___

 #### Q: How do I prevent `<pre>` tags from being reformatted into paragraphs?

-Under "Options" -> "Additional options" -> "Additional preferences" there is an option to "Never reformat pre tags" to do this.
+Under "Options" -> "Additional preferences" there is an option to "Never reformat pre tags" to do this.
 This is probably most useful if you're a developer and read a lot of code-related articles.

 *[Back to FAQ question list](https://github.com/ZachSaucier/Just-Read/#faq)*